PaddlePaddle/PaddleOCR/doc/doc_en/android_demo_en.md

 Go to [EasyEdge](https://ai.baidu.com/easyedge/app/open_source_demo?referrerUrl=paddlelite) to get more development support:

--Demo APP: You can use your mobile phone to scan the code to install, which is convenient for the mobile terminal to quickly experience text recognition
+- Demo APP: You can use your mobile phone to scan the code to install, which is convenient for the mobile terminal to quickly experience text recognition

--SDK: The model is packaged to adapt to different chip hardware and operating system SDKs, including a complete interface to facilitate secondary development
+- SDK: The model is packaged to adapt to different chip hardware and operating system SDKs, including a complete interface to facilitate secondary development